icarotruta/ldap-ansible-demo/README.md

 sudo apt install software-properties-common sudo apt-add-repository --yes --update ppa:ansible/ansible sudo apt install ansible
+#if you are going to use the aws modules you will need to install boto and boto3
+sudo apt install -y boto boto3
 ```

 For more details on the Ansible installation, check this [link](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-ubuntu).
+As for the EC2 instances manipulation you can check this [link](https://docs.ansible.com/ansible/2.3/ec2_module.html)

 ## 3. Setup the required configuration